kartik-v/yii2-app-practical-b/CHANGE.md

 ------
 **Date:** 2014-10-14

-- Based on latest yii2-basic-app until 14-Oct-2014.
+- Update to latest yii2-basic-app as of 14-Oct-2014.
 - (enh # 3): Easier AppAsset baseUrl setting